sohamsamal/LIDAR_Research/README.md

-#LIDAR Actuator Simulator for Soft Robots
+# LIDAR Actuator Simulator For Soft Robots

 Our goal for this project was to tackle how to implement an actuator simulator for soft robots using SOFA simulation software.
 In the first few weeks, we focused primarily on understanding what SOFA is, why it is advantageous over other simulation softwares, and taking notes on different components of SOFA features, such as state vectors and solvers.
 Over the next few weeks, we slowly began installing all the recommended libraries such as SPLIB.